 CMP [RFC4210], including CRMF [RFC4211] and HTTP transfer for CMP [RFC6712], is used as certificate management protocol within Siemens for certificate management use cases such as enrollment, update and revocation of certificates.
 An overview and general information on CMP can be found on the Product PKI Wiki [CMP_Wiki].

-This document specifies the Application Programming Interface (API) for the development of a generic CMP client library to be used by Siemens business units (BUs) in the development of their products and solutions.
+This document describes the Application Programming Interface (API) for the development of a generic CMP client library to be used by Siemens Companies and Business Units (BUs) in the development of their products and solutions.

-Scope
+Scope and Status

 There is already an open-source CMP client implementation that we build upon: CMPforOpenSSL, located on GitHub [cmpossl].
-It offers both a library based on OpenSSL with a low-level C API and a rather high-level command-line interface (CLI).
+It offers both a library based on OpenSSL with a low-level C API and a high-level command-line interface (CLI).

 Goal when designing this interface was to offer a medium-level API based on the low-level CMPforOpenSSL API that on the one hand is convenient to use for application programmers and on the other hand is complete and flexible enough to cover the major certificate management use cases of the Siemens BUs.
-Besides its generic character, the library supports developing specific CMP clients that fulfill the Siemens Product PKI CMP profile [CMP_Profile].
+Besides its generic character, the library supports developing specific CMP clients that fulfill the CMP Profile for Industrial Certificate Management Use Cases [CMP_Profile].

-The implementation makes use of the SecurityUtilities library developed at Siemens Mobility and of CMPforOpenSSL, which can be provided either as an integrated extension to OpenSSL or as a standalone CMP library dynamically linked to OpenSSL (in all generally supported versions: currently 1.0.2., 1.1.0, and 1.1.1).
+The implementation makes use of the SecurityUtilities library developed at Siemens Mobility and of CMPforOpenSSL, which can be provided either as an integrated extension to OpenSSL or as a standalone CMP library dynamically linked to OpenSSL (in all generally maintained versions: currently 1.0.2., 1.1.0 and 1.1.1).
+CMPforOpenSSL is going to be part of the upcoming OpenSSL 3.0.
+As of April 2020 the integration is nearly finished; for details and more current information please refer to the Wiki page of [cmpossl].

+The library has been OSS-cleared.

+On top of the API a rather extensive CMP client CLI is available as demo application and for testing and exploration purposes.

+Instructions for obtaining, building, installing, and using the library and the CLI can be found at [genCMPClient].

 References